Everyone Should Know CPR, Because Everyone Has Power To Save Lives In Their Hands.

 A Life Saved through CPR (American Red Cross)

-DISCLAIMER: We offer American Red Cross certification courses in addition to several other courses which have been developed and/or accredited by other governing agencies.
-The A.R.C. courses strongly promotes knowledge and proficiency in CPR/AED and First Aid, and has developed educational materials for that purpose.
-Use of these materials does not represent sponsorship by the ARC and any fees charged do not represent income to the association.
+DISCLAIMER: We offer American Red Cross and ProTrainings certification courses which have been developed and/or accredited by American Heart Association guidelines.
+All of our courses strongly promotes knowledge and proficiency in CPR/AED and First Aid, and has developed educational materials for that purpose.
+Use of these materials does not represent sponsorship and any fees charged do not represent income to the association.